 For mother's day this year, my stepmother Carol sent me a stack of photos from my childhood.
 They had been given to my father (now deceased for many years) at some point by his parents, Eve and Jack, (known to me as Nana and Papa).
 Carol came upon them while cleaning the basement and shared the bounty with us kids.
 The photos reminded me how much time I spent at Nana and Papa's apartment.
 My parents divorced when I was pretty young and my sisters and I spent a lot of time at our paternal grandparents who lived on Chicago's North Side.
 We learned to take the bus, the Jeffery Express from Hyde Park (the South Side) where we lived.
-We'd transfer to the Sheridan 151 on Michigan Avenue which dropped us right in front of Nana and Papa's high rise on Lake Shore Drive.
+We'd transfer to the Sheridan 151 on Michigan Avenue which dropped us right in front of Nana and Papa's forty-story building on Lake Shore Drive.

 Most of the photos were when I was very little, maybe 3 or 4 years old.
 There were photos of Nana in her trademark turtleneck sweater smoking a True cigarette, laughing at something, photos of Papa in his signature Ray Bans getting me into my jammies, looking surprisingly comfortable in the role.
 When my sisters and I visited our grandparents, we'd enter the modern glass lobby through the revolving door where we'd greet one of the doormen who knew us well.
-As the doorman buzzed us into the elevator room, we'd hear him calling Nana and Papa, "Mr. Culberg, the girls are on their way up."
+As the doorman buzzed us into the elevator room, we'd hear him calling Nana and Papa over the intercom, "Mr. Culberg, the girls are on their way up."

 What I remember most is Nana standing in her front door as the elevator doors opened.
 She'd hold out her arms to us and smile.
 Then, whoever reached her first would be wrapped up in a hug at her bosom where she'd gently sway and hum.
 Nana always hummed.
 After Nana died my mom said that she probably hummed to help her manage her chronic back pain.
 It made sense.
 Nana hummed when she hugged us, but she hummed other times too-- watching TV, cutting carrots, shopping for clothes.